-Laura Benjamin is the owner of a business consulting, training and facilitation company near Colorado Springs, Colorado.
-For over 20 years, she has worked with Fortune 500 firms, independent businesses, boards, leadership teams, trusts, trade associations, non-profits and the U.S. Military.
-She has spoken for groups of 15-500 throughout Colorado, the U.S., Canada, Germany and Great Britain.
-She was twice designated a Meeting Professionals International “Platinum Program Speaker” for her interactive style, substantive content and entertaining, personable approach.
+Laura Benjamin is Principal and Owner of Communicate Colorado, LLC, a communication consulting and training company in Colorado Springs.
+For over 18 years, Laura has worked with Fortune 500 firms, independent businesses, boards, trusts, trade associations, law enforcement, municipalities and U.S. Military.
+She has trained, facilitated and spoken for groups of 15-500 throughout the U.S., Canada, Germany and Great Britain.
+Testimonials | Clients | Contact

 Since 1997, Laura has helped clients improve communication with customers, co-workers and constituents.
 As a facilitator, she has led strategic planning sessions, partner meetings, teambuilding and leadership retreats.
 Her clients include Impact Leadership Development Group, Bachman PR, SEMA Construction, Spectranetics, OrthoAccel Technologies, Wells Fargo, U.S. Army, State of Florida, ProRodeo Hall of Fame, Pikes Peak Library District and Cabela’s World’s Foremost Outfitter, among others.
 Her trainings are fun, interactive and substantive.